How Native Arctic Women Are Taking Back the Art of Inuit Tattoos

 Expectant mothers often tattooed their thighs to give their newborns something beautiful to look at as they entered the world.
 Other ink was medicinal: Many women suffering from inflammation caused by breastfeeding tattooed their chests.
 Last year, Nordlum had a fellow Iñupiaq tattoo artist in Anchorage work on her hands in hopes of relieving the pain she’d developed through her own tattooing practice and work as a graphic designer.

 “Tattoos create wounds your body has to send white blood cells to heal,” says Nordlum, explaining the practice’s medicinal value.
-“So if you have an infection, and you do it right, and you don’t overdo it, they can actually be healing.”
+“So if you have an infection, and you do it right … they can actually be healing.”

 Over the years, academics have recorded various explanations for Inuit tattoos.
 In the mid-20th century, French ethnographer Bernard Saladin d’Anglure traveled to Nunavut in Arctic Canada to interview Atuat Ittukusuk, the last tattooed woman in her Igloolik village.
 Per d’Anglure, Ittukusuk explained that face tattoos were done to please the sun spirit while hand tattoos were said to please the sea spirit.
 Elsewhere in Nunavut, in Gjoa Haven, the Nattilik Inuit have been cited as believing that only tattooed women would be allowed into the afterlife in the sky.
 Those without tattoos would be condemned to a bleaker afterlife underground known as Nuqurmiut.

 Nordlum cautions against accepting these explanations without a grain of salt: Early research was mediated by non-Inuktitut speakers whose own languages may have been unfit to express Native beliefs and whose own cultures may have biased their translations.

 Translated into English, for example, the tattoos lose much of their nuance.
 “We’ve got a pretty good handle on how our culture treated them, but how I verbalize that in English might not do it justice,” says Nordlum, who hesitates to simplify the practice into a convenient “coffee-line answer” for anybody’s benefit.

 Yet even for those who don’t speak the region’s Indigenous languages and whose grasp on the precise meanings behind Inuit ink might be tenuous, the significance of the practice is as evident today as ever.